AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/a-b-testing/a-b-testing-set-up-and-reporting.md

 ## Reporting {#reporting}

-Customers have access to a couple of Marketo Measure A/B report types that allow you to report on A/B Test in relation to Leads, Contacts, and Opportunities:
+Customers have access to a couple of [!DNL Marketo] Measure A/B report types that allow you to report on A/B Test in relation to Leads, Contacts, and Opportunities:

 * Marketo Measure A/BTests
 * Marketo Measure A/BTests with Contact